Azure Lighthouse in enterprise scenarios

 Some organizations may need to use multiple Azure AD tenants.
 This might be a temporary situation, as when acquisitions have taken place and a long-term tenant consolidation strategy hasn't been defined yet.
 Other times, organizations may need to maintain multiple tenants on an ongoing basis due to wholly independent subsidiaries, geographical or legal requirements, or other considerations.

-In cases where a multi-tenant architecture is required, Azure Lighthouse can help centralize and streamline management operations.
-By using Azure delegated resource management, users in one managing tenant can perform cross-tenant management functions in a centralized, scalable manner.
+In cases where a multitenant architecture is required, Azure Lighthouse can help centralize and streamline management operations.
+By using Azure Lighthouse, users in one managing tenant can perform cross-tenant management functions in a centralized, scalable manner.

 Tenant management architecture